 Horsehair lines are the "traditional" tenkara lines.
 Not nylon, not kevlar, not furled.
-Horsehair was used as tenkara line for hundreds of years before nylon or kevlar were even invented, and has been used as fishing line for thousands of years in various cultures.
+Horsehair was used as tenkara line for hundreds of years before nylon or kevlar were even invented.
+The first written account of fly fishing anywhere in the world indicated the line used was horsehair.
+It has been used as fishing line for thousands of years in various cultures.
 In some ways it is still the best material.
 I suspect many people may question that view, but I bet most of them have never fished with it!

 Horsehair seems to have just the right combination of density and stiffness to make a wonderful tenkara line.
 By tying together segments made from different numbers of hairs, you can make a line as long as you want and with any taper you want.
 With modern graphite tenkara rods, you can cast a surprisingly light horsehair line.